Arup-07/SkillSwap_Odoo/README.md

 🔧 Backend: https://skillswap-backend-2.onrender.com

-To run the code use terminal for server.js and run live for the HTML code
+To run the code use terminal for server.js and go live either for the index.html file.